zeroguard/zeroguard-api-docs/docs/index.rst

     The documentation is still very much work in progress.
 Please do not attempt to implement any API clients until this warning disappears.
-Current API structure is by no means set is stone and may change without a further notice.
+Current API structure is by no means set in stone and may change without a further notice.

 .. note::